Grant’s Birth Story

 THE START OF CONTRACTIONS…FINALLY

-The next day I sent out a text to my family members asking that I be left alone for the weekend to relax in hopes that labor would come on naturally.
-We took the dogs for a long walk that morning and I made Brandon dance with me to Outkast which gave me a much needed laugh.
+At 40 weeks + 6 days I talked to the midwife on call and told her that I really wanted to see if my body would go into labor on its own.
+She agreed to cancel the appointment and said she hoped to see me later that night.
+After that I sent out a text to my family members asking that I be left alone for the weekend to relax in hopes that labor would come on naturally.
+We took the dogs for a long walk that morning then I made Brandon dance with me to Outkast which gave me a much needed laugh.
 Trust me if you saw the way that boy dances, you’d understand.

 As we were leaving the park I started having a strong urge to pee with every contraction.
-I think this might have had something to do with the fact that I had been drinking over 120 ounces of liquids per day since I had been told my fluid was low at 40 weeks.
-I’m not sure whether my bladder was having a hard time emptying or I was just feeling the pressure from his head descending but it started to feel like I had a UTI that intensified with every contraction.
+I think this might have had something to do with the fact that I had been drinking over 120 ounces of liquids per day since I had been told my fluid was low.
+I also read that a full bladder could encourage contractions to start so I probably wasn’t urinating as often as I should have been.
+Once labor started I’m not sure if my bladder was having a hard time emptying but it started to feel like I had a UTI that intensified with every contraction.

-Anyway, after my bath I climbed into bed and listened to a hypnobirthing recording that I had downloaded to my phone.
-The combination of the bath and the visualization caused my labor to slow down quite a bit and I went almost 20 minutes without a contraction.
-Then as soon as I felt like I was dozing off, one would come out of nowhere sending shooting pains through my back and immense pressure on my bladder causing me to run to the bathroom.
+Anyway, I did exactly what she said and took a bath and it started to slow things down.
+After that I climbed into bed and listened to a hypnobirthing recording that I had downloaded to my phone.
+It slowed things down even more and I went almost 20 minutes without a contraction!
+As soon as I felt like I was starting to doze off, a wave came out of nowhere and sent me running to the bathroom to pee.

-Shortly after that they picked up again, coming anywhere from 3 to 7 minutes apart and lasting for about 30-45 seconds.
-Even though they were short, the pain continued to intensify.
-I labored on the toilet for a while where I started vomiting, having diarrhea, and losing more bloody mucous.
+I spent some time on the toilet and they started picking up again, coming anywhere from 3 to 7 minutes apart and lasting for about 30-45 seconds.
+Even though they were short, they continued to intensify.
+I walked around the house and eventually ended up back on the toilet where I started vomiting, having diarrhea, and losing more bloody mucous.
 Between that and the frequent urination, there was pretty much nothing left to exit my body.
 Sorry if that’s TMI but I’m just keeping it real here!

 Around 2am we called my doula asking her to head over because I was feeling ready to go to the hospital and needed her support to help me stay home longer.
-She suggested I take another bath and try to relax so I decided to labor in the shower in the meantime.
-By the time she got there my contractions had slowed down again to about 10-15 minutes apart.
+She suggested I take another bath and try to relax in the meantime.
+I tried getting back in the bath but I didn’t want to recline and was too uncomfortable in any other position so I decided to labor in the shower in the meantime.
+By the time my doula got there my contractions had slowed down again to about 10-15 minutes apart.
 I remember Brandon offering to make her coffee or have her sleep in our guest room and it made me want to scream.
-Looking back I realize he was just being considerate but the smell of coffee was nauseating throughout my entire pregnancy.
+Looking back I realize he was just being considerate, but the smell of coffee was nauseating throughout my entire pregnancy.
 Why would he want to brew it now while I’m in labor?
-Or have my doula sleep while I’m awake waiting for another contraction to rip through my body?
+Or have my doula sleep while I’m awake waiting for another contraction?

 My doula stayed by my side and helped me work through a few contractions before suggesting that we do a few rounds of the Miles circuit.
-About ten minutes after we started she went to the bathroom then came out and said that all of a sudden she was feeling sick and had to leave.
+Because things had slowed down I wanted to rest but said we could start the circuit in a little bit.
+About ten minutes later she went to the bathroom then came out and said that all of a sudden she was feeling sick and had to leave.
 She said I could call the backup doula if I felt like I needed her to come over.
-I felt a wave of anxiety rush over me but internalized it because I felt like there was nothing I could do.
+Instantly I felt a wave of anxiety rush over me.

 HEADING TO THE HOSPITAL